Rilufi/allanlab/_pages/home.md

 From the dynamical and chemical properties of the stars we can rebuild the history of formation of our Galaxy.
-For more information of why and how (see [Research](research)).
+For more information on why and how (see [Research](research)).

 We are located at [Universidade de São Paulo](https://www5.usp.br/).